Jbudnick/Fraud-Detection_Case_Study/readme.md

     Docker image built
         - having truoble with dockerfile and getting app to run through docker/AWS,
         - example file doesn't seem to work, keeps timing out, don't understand register URL

-Set up a Postgres or MongoDB database that will store each example that the script runs on.
-You should create a database schema that reflects the form of the raw example data and add a column for the predicted probability of fraud.
-    Mongo to pull in examples from webserver, make predictions from model off of that, store results Set up web scraping so that it pull in and saves in Mongo DB, not sure how to pull it into the DF though, or if we just need to be able to run a score method as well in the app.
-The data will need to be cleaned, probably with beautifulsoup

 # {'classifier__n_estimators': 368, 'classifier__min_samples_split': 2, 'classifier__min_samples_leaf': 1, 'classifier__max_features': 'sqrt', 'classifier__max_depth': None, 'classifier__bootstrap': False}
 # len(df['previous_payouts'][1]) == 0